Isaiah-Essien/html_css_contest_group4/README.md

   we aimed to empower individuals to prioritise their well-being and make informed choices about their nutrition and fitness routines.
 The website aimed to provide valuable information and resources to support the overall health and happiness of remote workers.

+## where to read and run the website

+- There are two folders here- the html structures is where everyone submits their html semantics.
+- and css-styling- where bothe the html final structures and css stylings are located.

+- this website should be run in the css-styling folder.
+  This folder contains the html files, accompanied css styling, and images too.